Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: Introduction

 \section{Introduction}

 Video captioning is a long-standing video understanding task to facilitate open-world video analysis with the help of human-annotated captions.
-Since a video may contains multiple events, dense captioning benchmarks (Ego4D~\cite{grauman2022ego4d}, YouCook2~\cite{zhou2018youcook2}, ActivityNetCaps~\cite{krishna2017activitynet}) are tailored to capture the information of multiple events in a video ranging from 3-20 minutes.
-However, even within seconds, we find that there are already more than one single event in a lot of daily videos such as news broadcast, tutorial videos, and movies.
-Specifically, shot transition, which is a common technique to transfer from one event to another, or to switch the viewpoint of a single event, happens less than every 4s for average English movies after 2010~\cite{cutting2011shot}.
-Although some existing captioning benchmarks~\cite{xu2016msr-vtt, krishna2017activitynet,zhou2018youcook2} already use multi-shot videos, they often annotate the captions in a coarse-grained manner, either providing a holistic caption or asking annotators to subjectively choose the boundary of each event.
+Since a video may contain multiple events, dense captioning benchmarks (Ego4D~\citep{grauman2022ego4d}, YouCook2~\citep{zhou2018youcook2}, ActivityNetCaps~\citep{krishna2017activitynet}) capture information of multiple events in videos ranging from 3-20 minutes.
+However, even within seconds, more than one event often occurs in daily videos such as news broadcasts, tutorial videos, and movies.
+Specifically, shot transition, which is a common technique to transfer from one event to another, or to switch the viewpoint of a single event, happens less than every 4s for average English movies after 2010~\citep{cutting2011shot}.
+Although some existing captioning benchmarks~\citep{xu2016msr-vtt, krishna2017activitynet,zhou2018youcook2} already use multi-shot videos, they often annotate the captions in a coarse-grained manner, either providing a holistic caption or asking annotators to subjectively choose the boundary of each event.
 To better accommodate the multi-shot formation of videos, we believe a new video benchmark with rich textual descriptions based on video shots is favored in the research community.

-On the other hand, multi-shot videos are often accompanied by rich narrations that relates to the different events happening in the video.
+On the other hand, multi-shot videos are often accompanied by rich narrations that relate to the different events happening in the video.
 A model needs to capture both the visual and audio signals to understand the underlying story.
 Specifically, narrations may contain key information that cannot be inferred from pure visual information only.
 See Figure~\ref{fig:video_demo}, without the narration, a viewer is unable to capture the relationship between the man's action and the avocado product in the first shot.